Becker keeps Union on Champions League course at Gladbach

 Nadiem Amiri converted from the spot, sealing a comfortable win for Leverkusen.

-Leverkusen have now gone unbeaten in their past 13 matches in all competitions, including 10 victories and three draws.
+Leverkusen have now gone unbeaten in their past 13 matches in all competitions, a run of 10 victories and three draws.

 Alonso, who took over with the side in danger of relegation, said Leverkusen won because "we were ready to fight and to suffer".